 - Write a story in the third person about a rebellious teen who has some unique ideas.

 - Write a story in the third person about a young genius who is just about to achieve their dream.

 - Write a story in the third person about a football player who is heading to the Super Bowl.

 Make up your own character.
 Describe them in detail—what the character looks like, what the character does, what they like to do for fun, and some of the important people in the character’s life.
-Then, put the character into the following types of genres and write short stories in each one about them:
+Then, put your protagonist into the following types of genres and write short stories in each one about them:

 26. a comedic story